Machine Creation Services Capacity Sizing on Hyper-V

 - Smart Paging files - Smart Paging only kicks in during machine boot when the host is under memory pressure.
 [I actually haven’t been able to get my host to generate these as yet]

-- Master images – count on a minimum of 12GB for Windows 7/Windows Server 2008 R2 and above with Office.
-Create a maximum virtual disk size to fit your requirements – it would be best to reduce the size from the default of 127GB to only what is required.
-Master images can exist on datastores that are accessible by all hosts, rather than the same datastore as the virtual machines
+- gold images - count on a minimum of 12GB for Windows 7/Windows Server 2008 R2 and above with Office.
+Create a maximum virtual disk size to fit your requirements - it would be best to reduce the size from the default of 127GB to only what is required. gold images can exist on datastores that are accessible by all hosts, rather than the same datastore as the virtual machines

 - Identity disks - on Hyper-V, these start at 36MB and remain at this size